Clan Montgomery Society

 Montgomery DNA Project

-The following information was provided by John C. Montgomery, CMSI database manager, about the Montgomery Surname project:
+The following information was provided by John C. Montgomery, CMSI Genealogy Database Manager, about the Montgomery Surname project:

 For those who may be interested in participating in this project but aren't sure how to get started, here are the steps to join the Montgomery Surname DNA Project and order your DNA testing kit at a discount (only $99 for the 12-marker test for project participants.
 For greater accuracy in DNA matching, 25- and 37-marker tests are also available.
 However, the 12 marker test can be upgraded at a later time if needed without having to submit another DNA sample):

-4. Alternate method: Go on the Internet to the Montgomery Surname Project join page http://www.familytreedna.com/surname_join.asp?code=F64496&special=True&projecttype=S. This takes you directly to the DNA Kit order form and surname enrollment page.
+1. Go to the Montgomery Surname Project join page http://www.familytreedna.com/surname_join.asp?code=F64496&special=True&projecttype=S. This takes you directly to the DNA Kit order form and surname enrollment page.

-7. Mark Montgomery, the Group Administrator for this project, will be notified when your samples are received in Houston and he will contact you with further information.
+4. Mark Montgomery, the Group Administrator for this project, will be notified when your samples are received and he will contact you with further information.

 This is an exciting project that should provide us with some important results.
 If you have been "sitting on the fence", I hope this will convince you to jump off and join in the fun.